svanikss/FlairYourPostBot/README.md

 2) If post is flaired within 10 minutes post will be approved, but if it is not flaired within 10 minutes they will receive a pm like [this](http://imgur.com/a/Dm7Jw)

-3) The bot now auto accepts mod invites so no interactions on my part

 #Looking Ahead